-Workplace interventions were defined as any programme, event, or activity delivered to employees or whereby objects, stimuli, or routines in the work environment were added, altered, or removed (Demou 2018; Allan 2017).
-The types of workplace interventions varied widely in the included reviews as they were dependent on the type of employment, industry, and setting (e.g. office-based roles, hospitals, shift work), including aspects of nature, design, and environmental interventions.
+Workplace interventions were defined as any programme, event, or activity delivered to employees or whereby objects, stimuli, or routines in the work environment were added, altered, or removed [Demou 2018; Allan 2017].

-Eight reviews examined the role of the workplace in altering health, collectively including nearly 2,000 primary studies (range 8-1,715 studies).
+Eight reviews examined the role of the workplace in altering health, collectively including nearly 2,000 primary studies (range 8 to 1,715 studies).
 Overall, workplace interventions improved mental health, cognitive function, and health behaviours.

-Workplace interventions had a mildly positive impact on mental health and health behaviours.
-Overall, multi-component programs were more effective than single-component interventions (Pieper 2019).
+Workplace interventions have a moderate positive impact on mental health and health behaviours.
+Overall, multi-component programs were more effective than single-component interventions [Pieper 2019].